hpe-dev-incubator/hpe-dev-portal/content/blog/don’t-miss-all-things-software-in-the-hack-shack-at-hpe-discover.md

 ## Work Hard, Play Hard

 In addition to our classroom-style Hack Shack Meetup sessions, we invite you to come, relax, and participate in our fun and rewarding community activities.
 These include our Treasure Hunt, physical game challenges, software challenges, and our Hack Shack Celebration Party (complete with beer and pizza!).
-You’ll even have the opportunity to win prizes – from HPE Developer hats, stickers, and t-shirts to a hoodie or a CanaKit Raspberry Pi 4 Extreme Kit.
+You’ll even have the opportunity to win prizes – from HPE Developer hats and t-shirts to a hoodie or a CanaKit Raspberry Pi 4 Extreme Kit.
 Details below!
 (Please look here for [participation details](https://developer.hpe.com/hackshack/hpediscover2022-participations-terms-conditions/).)

 #### HPE Developer Treasure Hunt